Creamy Homemade Nut and Seed Butter

 3.

-Let the nuts and seeds cool to room temperature before using them.
+Let the roasted nuts and seeds cool completely to room temperature—this helps them blend smoothly.

-Place all the nuts in a food processor.
-Blend the nuts and seeds for about 10 to 15 minutes.
-Stop a couple of times in between and scrape the sides with a rubber spatula.
+Place all the nuts and seeds into a food processor and blend for about 10 to 15 minutes, stopping a few times to scrape down the sides with a rubber spatula.
+At first, the mixture will look crumbly, but keep going—it will turn creamy and spreadable with a little patience.

 Mark as complete